• Skip to primary navigation

 • Salmon not only tastes great but it is an oily fish, rich in fatty acids that we all need in our diets.

-• Taking only 8 minutes prep this salmon dish can be cooked and ready to eat in 20 minutes.
+• Taking only 8 minutes to prep, this salmon dish can be cooked and ready to eat in 20 minutes.

-• This is a versatile dish, so play with the flavors and add in the veggies you and your family enjoy eating.
+• This is a versatile recipe, so play with the flavors and add in the veggies you and your family enjoy eating.

 • Salmon features regularly on our weekly meal plans.
-If you love salmon too, try some of these great tasting dishes, my Easy Sheet Pan Salmon, Salmon with Spinach Cream Sauce, Coconut Cream Salmon with Tomatoes or my Smoked Salmon Creme Fraiche Pasta.
+If you love salmon too, try some of these great tasting dishes, my Easy Sheet Pan Salmon, Salmon with Spinach Cream Sauce, Coconut Cream & Tomato Salmon or my Smoked Salmon & Creme Fraiche Pasta.

 Top down image of a pair of chopsticks and a white bowl filled with stir fried noodles and vegetables topped with a teriyaki salmon fillet and garnished with sliced red chilies and sesame seeds.